 OL 333.
 Climate Smart Agricultural Practices for your CBA project.

 OL 345.
 Community Based Disaster Risk Assessment, Reduction and Preparedness

 You will receive a course completion certificate upon successful completion of each of the eight courses.
-Upon completing the eight courses you also receive a diploma for OL 440 Integrated CBA, DRR, & Rural Development.
-Read more about the certificates and the diploma.
+Upon completing the eight courses you also receive a Master Certificate for OL 440 Integrated CBA, DRR, & Rural Development.
+Read more about the Certificate.